Antiz96/antiz.fr/content/blog/archlinux-official-wsl-image.md

 ---
-title: "Arch Linux now has an official WSL image
+title: "Arch Linux now has an official WSL image"
 date: 2025-04-15T15:40:00+02:00
 draft: false
 ---

 *...and it is officially (re)distributed by Microsoft!*

-A few months ago, the eventuality of building and providing an official Arch Linux [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) image (**W**indows **S**ubsystem for **L**inux - a Microsoft solution allowing to run Linux environments within Windows) was brought to the table within the Arch Linux staff.
+A few months ago, the eventuality of building and providing an official Arch Linux [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) image (Windows Subsystem for Linux - a Microsoft solution allowing to run Linux environments within Windows) was brought to the table within the Arch Linux staff.

 This subject was actually explored a few years back but got turned down due to multiple concerns and lack of interest at the time.
 But `WSL` have come a long way since then and minds evolved to the point where people were generally willing to reconsider it.